 - 1 teaspoon vinegar

 - 1 tablespoon water

 - pinch of black pepper

 - Drain the grated potato in a bowl lined with a strainer, reserving the liquid.
-Immediately transfer to the bowl with the grated onion, and mix well with the onion to prevent discoloring of the potato.
+Immediately transfer to the bowl with the grated onion, and mix well with the optional onion to prevent discoloring of the potato.

 - Heat a skillet with two tablespoons of oil over medium heat.
 Add 1/2 of the batter, and spread it evenly into a round shape.
 You can make smaller pancakes if you like.
-Reduce the heat to medium low, and cook until the bottom is light golden brown, about 2 minutes on each side.
+Reduce the heat to medium to medium low, and cook until the bottom is light golden brown, about 2 to 3 minutes on each side.
 Repeat the process with the remaining batter.
 Serve hot with a dipping sauce.

 This gamjajeon recipe was originally posted in April 2015.
 I’ve updated it here with new photos, more information and minor changesto the recipe.